OWRC/database-manual/a02_Understanding_ORMGP_Database/02_05_Study_Areas/02_05_Study_Areas.md

 of the points), the object to be recreated as necessary (for example, to export to an external GIS package).
 Each PGROUP must be specified in R_GRP_PICK_CODE, allowing the object to be related to a particular feature.
+Note that PGROUP is equivalent to GRP_PICK_CODE in the latter table.

 ## Section 2.5.4 Projects